 - R1 supports the following interactions between a Provisioning AF in the Application Service Provider and the Data Collection AF:

 - Used by the Application Service Provider to provision data collection and reporting in a Data Collection AF instance by means of the Ndcaf_DataReportingProvisioning service defined in clause 4.4 of the present document (or else the equivalent service exposed by the NEF if the two functions are deployed in different trust domains).
-The provisioning information specifies what data is to be collected by data collection clients, how it is to be processed by the Data Collection AF and how it is to be exposed to event notification subscribers.
+The provisioning information specifies what data is to be collected, and additionally may specify how that data is to be sampled by data collection clients (e.g., sampling frequency, location filter) and/or how the collected data is to be reported by them (e.g., reporting probability, reporting frequency, reporting format, data packaging strategy), how it is to be processed by the Data Collection AF and how it is to be exposed to event notification subscribers.
 A generic provisioning envelope for data collection and reporting is defined in clause 4.6 of the present document, but this is expected to be extended by individual reporting domains.

+NOTE 0: Provisioning of sampling frequency and/or location filters may be limited by MNO policy, for example to limit resource impacts on the 5G System, and the Data Collection AF is expected to reject provisioning information containing out-of-policy values.

 - R2 supports the following interactions between the Direct Data Collection Client in the UE and the Data Collection AF:

 - Used by a Direct Data Collection Client instance to obtain its data collection and reporting configuration from the corresponding Data Collection AF instance by means of the Ndcaf_DataReporting service defined in clause 4.4 of the present document.
+The client configuration specifies what data is to be collected, and additionally specifies how that data is to be sampled (e.g., sampling frequency, location filter) and/or how the collected data is to be reported (e.g., reporting probability, reporting frequency, reporting format, data packaging strategy).
 A generic data collection and reporting configuration envelope is defined in clause 4.6.3 of the present document, but details of the configuration are specific to individual reporting domains and are specified elsewhere.

 - Subsequently used by the Direct Data Collection Client to send reports to its Data Collection AF instance by means of the Ndcaf_DataReporting service defined in clause 4.4 of the present document.
 A generic data reporting envelope is defined in clause 4.6.4 of the present document, but details of the reporting format are specific to individual reporting domains and are specified elsewhere.